Milwaukee state legislator sued for defaulting on $6k in credit card debt

-A debt collector is suing state Rep. Kalan Haywood of Milwaukee for missing payments on almost $6,000 of credit card debt.
+A collection agency is suing state Rep. Kalan Haywood II for $5,600 of unpaid credit card debt.
 His spokesman said the legislator denies having any such debt in collections.

 By Annie Pulley, THE BADGER PROJECT

-A collection agency is suing state Rep. Kalan Haywood II, a 27-year-old Democrat from Milwaukee, for about $6,000.
+The youngest member of the Wisconsin State Legislature appears to share a problem with many in his age group: major credit card debt.
+A collection agency is suing state Rep. Kalan Haywood II, a 27-year-old Democrat from Milwaukee, for about $5,600.
 Haywood denied having any credit card debt in collections, according to his legislative staff.

-Absolute Resolutions Investments, a collections agency that buys debt, filed the small claims lawsuit in Milwaukee County in April.
+Absolute Resolutions Investments, a company that buys debt, filed the small claims lawsuit in Milwaukee County in April.
 Haywood was summoned to appear in court May 15, but he didn’t show up, according to online court records.

 “He was never made aware of the court date,” said Adrian Catacutan, one of Haywood’s staffers.
 “He’s looking into it.”